python/cpython/Doc/library/threading.rst

 .. data:: __excepthook__

-   Holds the original value of :func:`excepthook`.
+   Holds the original value of :func:`threading.excepthook`.
 It is saved so that the original value can be restored in case they happen to get replaced with broken or alternative objects.